jhanink/javascript-things/README.md

       * Avoid the O(n^2) nested loop
       * Use a single pass O(n) loop storing candidates in a map by key `value2 = target - value1` for lookup matching of subsequent entries

+* *Virtual DOM*
+   * Memory structure for staging DOM changes
+   * Performs an efficient before/after diff (a.k.a 'reconciliation' in React)
+      * Minimizes expensive DOM updates and thus reduces browser DOM reflow churn
+   * Utilizes synthetic events to allow event listeners to run without incurring the cost of browser event propagation
+   * Conceptually similar to double-buffering in game programming

 ## `amazing git projects`

 * [es6 features](https://github.com/lukehoban/es6features)